twahir21/postech_dev/important.md

  # total hours of neon db to work in dev mode is just 5h use production sever for dev.

  # rough estimation cost is 70,000 Tsh per month for 100 users  and 92,000 for clickpesa 10k of 100 users. so, for 10k in 100 user profit is 800k

+# left neon for its latency and hit limit on 5h computation on branch but still good
+# for local postgres use pg and not postgres in drizzle orm